BonfaceKilz/BonfaceKilz/content/2019-06-17-communication.md

 title = "Communication- Stuff I've Learnt From Work" description = "Being effective at communicating with other people is an important aspect of deving.
-In this article, I try to articulate why this is so." date = 2019-06-17T21:01:00+03:00 tags = ["life-tips", "philosophy", "project-management", "productivity"] draft = false
+In this article, I try to articulate why this is so." date = 2019-06-17T21:01:00+03:00

+draft = false

+[taxonomies]
+tags = ["life-tips", "philosophy", "project-management", "productivity"]
 +++

 > **Miscommunication is the number one cause of all problems; communication is your bridge to other people.
 Without it, there's nothing.
 So when it's damaged, you have to solve all these problems it creates.**